Xiryl/Chromy/README.md

 You can view the license first.
 Obviusly I take no responsibility for the indiscreet use of this program.

 ### Why I Need To Use It?
-Because the chrome password manager is **Really Unsecure!**
+Because chrome password manager is **Really Unsecure!**
 [Read one article about it](http://blog.elliottkember.com/chromes-insane-password-security-strategy)

 ### Stable Version?
-**No**, I still working on building this program.
+**No**, I still working on this program.
 There is no stable version, but you can download this repo, read the code an thest what i done at this time.

 ### Commands